Washington DC Criminal Defense Lawyer

 DC Assault Charges

 In Washington, DC the crime of assault is generally defined as the threat of force or the use of force that causes another person to have “reasonable apprehension” of imminent harmful or offensive contact.
-Assault can be pursued in both civil or criminal court, and it can be charges as misdemeanor or felony, depending on the facts of the matter.
+Assault can be pursued in both civil or criminal court, and it can be charged as misdemeanor or felony, depending on the facts of the matter.
 See DC Code Sections 22-401 through 22-407.

 Simple assault is deemed a misdemeanor offense and can include any attempt to cause harm or unwanted contact with another person.
 The crime also covers the act of threatening someone if the victim has a reasonable belief of imminent harm or unwanted contact.
 Penalties for misdemeanor assault charges can range up to 180 days in jail, a fine of up to $1,000, or both.